+Sr. No. Key Audit Matter

+Auditor's Response

-• Sr. No. Key Audit Matter Auditor's Response Inventory of Raw mat erial and Finished Goods 1 We refer to Significant accounting policies on inventory and Note No. 1.12.
-To a oth ddress the matter our audit procedure included amongst ers: Inventories are considered as Key Audit Matter due to nature of business, technical indicators Assessing the compliance of accounting policies over inventory with applicable accounting standards. governing inventory valuation, size of Balance sheet and because inventory valuation involves management judgement.
-According to accounting policy followed by the company, inventories are valued at lower of cost or market value.
-Cost comprise in addition to other things, overheads related to material, labour and other overheads.
-The company has specific procedures to identify risk for obsolescence and valuation of inventories.
-Assessing the inventory valuation process and practices.
-Assessing the analysis and assessment made by management with respect to slow moving or obsolete stock. ۶ Discussion with those charged with responsibility of overlooking inventory management process. ۶ Expert opinion obtained by the company on the technicalities of matter. ۶ Justification of management estimates and Judgements. ۶ Assessing the effectiveness of perpetual and physical inventory verification process.
+Inventory of Raw material and Finished Goods

+inventory and Note No. 1.12.
+Inventories are considered as Key Audit Matter > due to nature of business, technical indicators governing inventory valuation, size of Balance sheet and because inventory valuation involves management iudaement.
+According accounting policy followed by the company, inventories are valued at lower of cost or market > value.
+Cost comprise in addition to other things. overheads related to material, labour and other overheads.
+The company has specific procedures to identify risk for obsolescence and